 While CU-Boulder consistently achieves high rankings nationally and internationally, we caution anyone against basing a graduate program decision on such measures.
 There are many other tangible and intangible factors that are worthy of consideration in making this important decision.

-Eighteen CU-Boulder Graduate School specialty programs were ranked in the top 40 in the nation, including five in the top 10.
+Seventeen CU-Boulder Graduate School specialty programs were ranked in the top 40 in the nation, including seven in the top 10.

 Graduate specialty programs in the top 10: